nakamasato/kubernetes-operator-basics/08-create-operator-with-operator-sdk/02-memcached-operator/README.md

 - Go: go1.17.9
 - operator-sdk: v1.21.0

+## Code

+You can check complete codes in https://github.com/nakamasato/memcached-operator.

 ## 0. memcached-operator overview

 1. When custom resource `Memcached` is created, the controller creates a `Deployment` if it doesn't exist.